Alicetech/rpi-lcd-show-improved/README.md

 * Hijacks/delets your config.txt
 * Hijacks/delets your cmdline.txt
 * Messes up your APT depends...
-* Intsalls X11 in Rasbian Light (The distro that is console only...
+* Installs X11 in Rasbian Light (The distro that is console only...
 And people want it that way...
 Also touch screen shoud work as mouse since console support mice..)

 # This projects is in progress.
 Production usage is planed by Alicetech.
 This is supported and WIP:
 - [x] Base raspbian works with console